-The induction hob also boasts a contemporary design, which will appeal to kitchens featuring a minimalist design.
-With LED displays and touch controls, they can actually deliver a high quality performance.
+The induction hob boasts a contemporary design, which will appeal to kitchens featuring a minimalist design.
+With LED displays and touch controls, they are similar to ceramic hobs but with one big difference, they can actually deliver a high quality performance as well.

-Finally, the induction hob is offers advanced new features to enhance its overall performance.
-One of the latest new applications to appear in some Samsung models is the AnyDish Zone, which lets you place your pan, big or small, and controls the zone as a bridged zone or as separate zones.
-Also new is the Keep Warm function which brings the temp up to 60 degrees then simmers along, ideal for making stocks, stews or curries, which is just another way induction hobs are raising standards in the kitchen.
+Finally, the induction hob is also offering new cutting edge features to enhance its overall performance.
+One of the latest new applications to appear in some models is the AnyPlace Zone, which lets you place you pan, big or small, in any area on the hob surface and it automatically heats up in the exact spot you place it, which is just another way induction hobs are raising standards in the kitchen.